Ousret/pyTeliumManager/docs/classes.rst

             Payment authorized/acquired amount.
         :param str payment_mode:
             Type of payment support.
-        :param str repport:
+        :param str report:
-            Contains payment source unique identifer like credit-card numbers when fullsized repport is enabled.
+            Contains payment source unique identifier like credit-card numbers when fullsized report is enabled.
         :param str currency_numeric:
             Currency ISO format.
         :param str private:
-            If supported by your device, contains transaction unique identifer.
+            If supported by your device, contains transaction unique identifier.

     .. attribute:: has_succeeded

         :getter: True if transaction has been authorized, False otherwise.
         :type: bool

-    .. attribute:: repport
+    .. attribute:: report

         :getter: Contain data like the card numbers for instance.
 Should be handled wisely.
         :type: str

     .. attribute:: transaction_id

-        :getter: If supported by your device, contains transaction unique identifer.
+        :getter: If supported by your device, contains transaction unique identifier.
         :type: bool

 Device management